rootsoda/lev-parser/README.md

 Implementation
 -----
-Python script to be run and/or stored inside:
+Bash script to be run and/or cloned inside:
 - VC-RAP
 - Personal Kali VM